avalanche-strategy/D2D/README.md

   - An array of interview output objects, analogous to the rows in the CSV file.
 Each object corresponds to an `Interview File` and has the following attributes:
     - `interview`: An identifier of the source transcript file (e.g., `001`, `002`).
     - `transcript`: The full path of the filename referenced for the responses (e.g., `/home/user/data/private_data/interview_food/transcript1.txt`).
     - `responses`: An array of response output objects, analogous to the columns in the CSV file.
-Each object corresponds to a `Guideline question` and will also contain elements that are extracted from the corresponding `Interview File` in response to the `Guideline question`.
+Each object corresponds to a `Guideline question` and will also contain elements that are extracted from the corresponding `Interview File` in response to that `Guideline question`.
 Each object has the following attributes:
-      - `guide_question`: An identifier of the source transcript file (e.g., `001`, `002`).
+      - `guide_question`: The guideline question for which this response refers to.
       - `relevant_lines`: An array with tuples of line numbers from the transcript TXT file that semantically match the guideline question.
-These lines would have been identified by the algorithm (described in the documentation) to be close to the guideline question.
+These lines would have been identified by the algorithm (described in the [documentation](docs/example.ipynb)) to be most semantically similar to the guideline question.
 For each line number tuple, the first pair is the "Interviewer" line number and the second pair is the "Interviewee" line number.
-For example, when `relevant_lines` has `[[4, 5], [10, 12]]`, there were two segments of the interview that matched the guideline question; First, line 4(Interviewer)+line 5(Interviewee) and then line 10(Interviewer)+line 12(Interviewee)
+For example, if `relevant_lines` contains the value `[[4, 5], [10, 12]]`, there were two segments of the interview that matched the guideline question.
+First, the dialogue on line 4(Interviewer)+line 5(Interviewee) and then line 10(Interviewer)+line 12(Interviewee).
       - `extracted_phrase`: A phrase extracted from the transcript that can directly answer the `guide_question` (or the text, `[No relevant response]`, if none is found).
-      - `response`: This is the final concise response, which is also output to the CSV file.
+      - `response`: This is the final concise response from the `processor`.
+Note that this is the same value that is also output to the CSV file.
-      - `match_type`: Text indicating how you can find `extracted_phrase` in the transcript.
+      - `match_type`: Text enumeration indicating how you can find `extracted_phrase` in the transcript.
-        - "EXACT": The text can be found, as a whole, using a simple search or `str.contains`.
-For instance, if the phrase that was extracted were _"mom’s arroz con leche"_, you can search and find it just like that.
+        - "EXACT": The text can be found (as a whole and without modification), using a simple search e.g. using Python's `str.contains`.
+For instance, if the phrase that was extracted were _"mom’s arroz con leche"_, you can search the corresponding trascript text file and find this text.
-        - "PARTIAL": To find the text, you need to search for specific overlapping segments of the phrase.
-For instance, if the extracted text were _"Scrambled eggs, dad taught me when I was seven"_ you can find the referenced text through two partial searches for _"Scrambled eggs"_ and _"dad taught me when I was seven"_.
+        - "PARTIAL": To find the text, you need to split the `extracted_phrase` and search for each sub-segments of the phrase.
+For instance, if the extracted text were _"Scrambled eggs that dad taught me when I was seven"_ you can find the referenced text through two partial searches for _"Scrambled eggs"_ and _"my dad taught me when I was seven"_.
+The word "that" was included by the LLM to join the two phrases but is not in the original text, and it is possible that the original text includes other non-relevant words between the two phrases (in his example "...eggs! _\[laughs\]_ My dad...")
         - "SEMANTIC": No exact or partial text matches exist.
 However, the extracted phrase has the same meaning as a given line in the transcript.
-For instance, a response of _"The interviewee reported that work is going very well"_ when the transcript says _"Work is really fantastic at the moment!"_
+For instance, a response of _"The interviewee reported that work is going very well."_ when the transcript has the line _"Interviewee: Work is really fantastic at the moment!"_
         - "NONE": If no references were found
       - `extracted_line_references`: An array of all the line numbers from which the `extracted_phrase` was obtained (e.g., just one line - `[7]` or two different lines `[9, 11]`).
-These will only be based on the Interviewee lines
+These will only be based on the Interviewee responses
       - `extracted_character_index`: An array with a triple of character index references in the text.
 Each triple contains:
         - `line`: The line number (e.g., `17`, `33`)
         - `start`: The position/character within the line text that marks the start of the match.
+For instance `34` means that the text matches from character number 34 on the specified `line` number.
 If the match is "SEMANTIC" this will always be `-1`.
         - `end`: The position/character within the line text that marks the end of the match.
+For instance `61` means that the text matches from character number 34 (`start`) to 61 (`end`) on the specified `line` number.
 If the match is "SEMANTIC" this will always be `-1`.
         Note that if several portions/segments of the text are found on one line, the line number will be repeated in different `extracted_character_index` triples, but reported just once under `extracted_line_references`.

 _Line numbers and character indexes are numbered from 1.
 Character Index will be counted **after** the marker "Interviewee: "._